Mikhus/canvas-gauges/README.md

 ##### Ticks Bar Options

 Tick bars on a gauge representing the measuring system which visualize the gauge measuring intervals and the currently upset value.
-It should be upset in mind that ticks configuration must be relied properly on a given *minValue* and *maxValue* or you could get confusing display otherwise.
+It should be upset in mind that ticks configuration must be relied properly on a given *minValue* and *maxValue* or you could get confusing display result otherwise.

  - **majorTicks**: expected to be an array of numeric or string values which will be displayed on a gauge bar as major ticks.
  - **minorTicks**: is an integer number which defines how many minor ticks have to be drawn between two neighbour major ticks.